apache/pdfbox-docs/content/3.0/migration.md

 PDFBox now loads a PDF Document incrementally reducing the initial memory footprint.
 This will also reduce the memory needed to consume a PDF if only certain parts of the PDF are accessed.
 Note that, due to the nature of PDF, uses such as iterating over all pages, accessing annotations, signing a PDF etc. might still load all parts of the PDF overtime leading to a similar memory consumption as with PDFBox 2.0.

+The input file must not be used as output for saving operations.
+It will corrupt the file and throw an exception as parts of the file are read the first time when saving it.

 ## Changes in Common Functions